 Though regularly tested since 2003, in December Google's new buildings at 369 and 379 Whisman Road were found for the first time to have TCE vapors above the Environmental Protection Agency's indoor screening level, said Alana Lee, project manager for the EPA.
 The results were blamed on building modifications made for Google that created a pathways through the floor for the vapors to seep into parts of the buildings.

-In a recent round of indoor air tests of office buildings above the MEW plume (so named because it is roughly bordered by Middlefield, Ellis and Whisman roads), four office buildings were found to have TCE vapor levels over the limit despite ventilation systems operating.
-They include the Google buildings, a vacant building at 630 National Drive and 480 Ellis Street — occupied by surgical equipment maker Aesculap and consultant firm Bristlecone.
+In a recent round of indoor air tests of office buildings above the MEW plume (so named because it is roughly bordered by Middlefield, Ellis and Whisman roads), two office buildings were found to have TCE vapor levels over the limit despite ventilation systems operating: a vacant building at 630 National Drive and 480 Ellis Street -- occupied by surgical equipment maker Aesculap and consultant firm Bristlecone.
 The latter is undergoing changes to its ventilation system to address the problem.

 A Google spokesperson called the levels "anomalous" in its buildings and the causes were "promptly identified and fixed.
 The health of our Googlers was not put at risk in any way at any time."